voscarmv/tutor_appointments/README.md

 ## How to Install

+Before installing, you should run the [API server](https://github.com/voscarmv/tutor_api).

 - Clone it with `git clone`
 - `cd` to the root directory.
 - Run `npm install`